composer/composer/doc/04-schema.md

 Autoload mapping for a PHP autoloader.

 Currently [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md)
-autoloading and classmap generation are supported.
+autoloading, classmap generation and files are supported.
 PSR-0 is the recommended way though since it offers greater flexibility (no need to regenerate the autoloader when you add classes).